 - Lower battery power than comparable options

-- Limited runtime (up to 18 minutes)
+- Limited runtime (up to 18 minutes on high)

 WORX WG584 leaf blower is an all-around quality model that many DIY lawn care aficionados might want to check out.
 This unit features three speeds, including 69 MPH and 350 CFM, 80 MPH and 390 CFM, and 90 MPH at 430 CFM.
 Users have the ability to choose between battery life and sheer force.